Quantum Computing for Heavy Quarkonium Spectroscopy: Framework

 \subsection{Error Mitigation}

-A key challenge for any quantum calculation is that on a real quantum computer each measurement will necessarily generate errors due to decoherence (environmental noise).
-To correct for a potential global depolarizing channel, we employ a zero-noise extrapolation method based on \cite{Giurgica_Tiron_2020}.
+A key challenge for any quantum calculation is that on a real quantum computer each measurement will necessarily generate errors due to decoherence (environmental noise), such as amplitude damping, phase damping, or depolarizing noise channels.
+Of these, we choose to correct for a potential global depolarizing channel.
+Though this channel usually overestimates the degree to which quantum information is lost to the environment, it is appropriate since we have no detailed information about the actual physical noise channel of the quantum computer we are using.
+To correct for the noise channel, we employ a zero-noise extrapolation method based on \cite{Giurgica_Tiron_2020}.
 Let

 be an $N$-qubit quantum circuit with depth $d$.
 Each layer $L_i$ is composed of one or more quantum gates that can be executed simultaneously.
-Assuming a global depolarizing channel is the dominant source of noise in an the circuit, $\rho$ transforms under $L_i$ in a way that depends only on an ideal noiseless part $\tilde{L}_i$ and a layer-dependent success rate $0\leq r_i\leq1$.
+Assuming a global depolarizing channel is the dominant source of noise in an the circuit, the density matrix $\rho$ transforms under $L_i$ in a way that depends only on an ideal noiseless part $\tilde{L}_i$ and a layer-dependent success rate $0\leq r_i\leq1$.
 That is,

 Consequently, $\rho$ transforms like

 under the circuit $U$, with total success rate $r\equiv\prod_{i=1}^dr_i$.
 While $U$ will have a base level of noise that cannot be controlled, it is possible to scale the presence of noise in a predictable manner.
 Consider the new circuit